 - Manage commissions by setting a percentage for all sellers or a different percentage for each;

-- Let vendors analyze their sales data such as income, balance, orders, comments.
+- Let vendors analyze their sales data such as income, balance, orders, and comments.

 In conclusion